The Voice of the Philippines

-The Voice of the Philippines is a Philippine reality television singing competition on ABS-CBN.
-It is based on the reality singing competition The Voice of Holland, which was originally created by Dutch television producer John de Mol as part of The Voice franchise.
-Toni Gonzaga has been hosting the show since the first season; on the other hand, Luis Manzano, who had crossovered from The Voice Kids, had hosted the show since the second season.
-Both are accompanied by Robi Domingo and Alex Gonzaga who serves as the show's V-Reporters or the social media and backstage correspondents.
+The Voice of the Philippines is a Philippine television reality singing competition that aired on ABS-CBN, and is based on the Dutch television series The Voice of Holland.
+The show premiered on June 15, 2013 and was hosted by Toni Gonzaga and Robi Domingo.
 Sarah Geronimo, Bamboo Mañalac, Lea Salonga, and apl.de.ap serve as the four coaches and the judging panel of the show.

-The show first aired on June 15, 2013, replacing Pilipinas Got Talent, and has aired for two seasons; it had produced two winners: Mitoy Yonting and Jason Dy.
-The show ended on March 1, 2015, and was replaced by Your Face Sounds Familiar.
+The show had aired two seasons and had produced two winners: Mitoy Yonting and Jason Dy.

 It is the fourth national franchise in the Southeast Asian region after Vietnam, Thailand, and Indonesia.

 Overview

 The series is part of The Voice franchise and is based on a similar competition format in the Netherlands entitled The Voice of Holland.
-The show stopped production due to the older contestant's inability to reach celebrity status as compared to The Voice Kids PH, in which younger contestants would be easier to market.

 Format

 The Voice is a reality television series that started from a format originating from the Netherlands named "The Voice of Holland".
 The whole format features four coaches or judges searching for a batch of talented new artists, who could become the Philippines' new singing superstar.
 The show's concept is indicated by its title: The four coaches will only judge a singer hopeful termed by the show as "Artist" with only his or her vocal talent without prejudice to his/her physical bearing.

 It is this concept that makes The Voice franchise rise above other known reality talent searches which airs in any known media platform such as The X Factor franchise, the Got Talent franchise or even the Idol franchise.
 The artists who have advanced from the audition round would be split into four teams, whom are coached/mentored by the 4 well-known personalities in terms of singing which in the show, termed "Coaches" who in turn would collaborate with them and choose songs for their artists to perform.
 Only 18 years old and above can participate.

 There are four known different stages: Producers' auditions, Blind auditions, the Battles, and the Live shows.